nktice/AMD-AI/README.md

 # AMD / Radeon 7900XTX 6900XT GPU ROCm install / setup / config
-# Ubuntu 22.04 / 23.04
+# Ubuntu 22.04 / 23.04 / 23.10
 # ROCm 5.7.3
 # Automatic1111 Stable Diffusion + ComfyUI  ( venv )
 # Oobabooga - Text Generation WebUI ( conda, Exllama, BitsAndBytes-ROCm-5.6 )

 ## Install notes / instructions ##

+2023-07 -
  I have composed this collection of instructions as they are my notes.
  I use to setup my own Linux system with AMD parts.
  I've gone over these doing many re-installs to get them all right.
  This is what I had hoped to find when I had search for install instructions - so I'm sharing them in the hopes that they save time for other people.
  There may be in here extra parts that aren't needed but this works for me.
- Originally text, with comments like a shell script that I cut and paste - 2023-07 - nktice
+ Originally text, with comments like a shell script that I cut and paste.

 2023-09-09 - I had a report that this doesn't work in virtual machines (virtualbox) as the system there cannot see the hardware, it can't load drivers, etc.  While this is not a guide about Windows, Windows users may find it more helpful to try DirectML - https://rocm.docs.amd.com/en/latest/deploy/windows/quick_start.html / https://github.com/lshqqytiger/stable-diffusion-webui-directml

-2023-09-30 - Updated to use ROCm 5.7 - As it is out now, and does appear to be working much like 5.6...
-- On my first attempt, I needed a reboot to get it working...
-(I've since re-installed and it works as expected following this guide. )
-- I've made this a seprate file to start with as these features aren't referred to as being supported by the dependent packages.
-- Added notes for exllamav2 and fast-attention - they're not working yet... but exllamav2 is under active development, and worth following.
-- I will also note issues with dual GPU loading of models that appear to load but that output gibberish has now been addressed - alas the patch has not made it to packages... here is the bug thread : https://github.com/ROCmSoftwarePlatform/rocBLAS/issues/1346

-2023-11-28 - Update for ROCm 5.7.2.
-Revised how Stable Diffusion and ComfyUI are handled ( using venv now ).
-Revise handling for Oobabooga... now uses most of their requirements_amd.txt and Flash Attention!
-I will note I first attempted to do with Ubuntu 23.10 and foudn obstacles there - they integrate the video drivers, but they're not the latest and this breaks ROCm install, so we're still using 23.04 for the time being.

-2023-12-13 - Added supplement for those who want to use Mixtral models ( uses llama.cpp ) - https://github.com/nktice/AMD-AI/blob/main/Mixtral.md
+[ ... updates abridged ... ]

-2023-12-18 - ROCm 6.0 is out, so there's an updated guide for that here - https://github.com/nktice/AMD-AI/blob/main/ROCm6.0.md
+2023-12-18 - ROCm 6 is out, so there's an updated guide for that here - https://github.com/nktice/AMD-AI/blob/main/ROCm6.0.md

 2023-12-18 - This document has been updated for ROCm 5.7.3

-2023-12-23 - Update to default to using miniconda ( with minor revisions so that the instructions are there for full anaconda too for those who want it ).
-Updated date for nightlies.
-Exllamav2 commands corrected.
-I'll note that this was tested on Ubuntu 23.10.1 and there are parts that work ( Stable Diffusion, ComfyUI ) alas Oobabooga has issues ( exllamav2 errors out, as does flash-attention 2... ) so 23.10.1 is not recommended at this time.
-Exllamav2 does work with 23.10.1 with ROCm 6.0 ( URL above ).

 2024-03-06 - Updates becauase ROCm 5.7 is the current stable version supported by PyTorch, as such I'm making those instructions the main instructions offered here.
 They were in a separate file, those contents are still there in case someone links to it, and for posterity once things move on.
 Minor updates here to refer to the latest versions of some files.

-2024-03-07 - This page updated to call standard stable default versions ( rather than development versions... )  Mostly functional with Ubuntu 23.10.1 ( Flash Attention 2 does not compile ).
+2024-03-07 - This page updated to call standard stable default versions ( rather than development versions... )    Note that ROCm 5.7 series still has the issue where loading across multiple GPUs with different architectures will appear to work, but outputs gibberish.

+2024-04-24 - Updates to deal with new versions of Python, and Bitsandbytes.
 Ubuntu 24.04 does not yet work with amdgpu-dkms.
-Note that ROCm 5.7 series still has the issue where loading across multiple GPUs with different architectures will appear to work, but outputs gibberish.

 -----